microsoft/pxt-ev3/docs/reference/console/send-to-screen.md

 A "console" is a place for a user to see special messages from a device.
 It could be  something connected to a serial port, a display that shows text, or even a text file.
 A console is typically used as a place to send information that is added to a message _log_ (a record of messages that are sent from a device).
 Your program can send log messages using the [console](/reference/console) functions.
 The MakeCode editor has a console view that lets you see the console output when your program runs in the simulator.

-On the @boardname@, the screen can serve as a console too and you can make your console output go there.
+On the @boardnickname@, the screen can serve as a console too and you can make your console output go there.
 Before using the console log functions, set the screen as the console output location.

 ## Example